-Nursing home negligence occurs when a resident is abused or neglected by nursing home employees.
+Nursing home negligence occurs when a resident is abused or neglected by employees.
 Unfortunately, this neglect or abuse can result in significant injuries including wrongful death.
 Because the nursing home industry has become a multi-billion dollar business comprised of major corporations, efficiency and profitability have become more important than administering proper care.
-For this reason, both federal and state governments have introduced legislation to protect residents of nursing homes.
+For this reason, both federal and state governments have introduced legislation to protect residents from abuse.

 - Nursing home falls & fractures